ksskarthik628/Maze-Champion/Maze Champion/README.txt

 Instructions for getting the code to work:

-The zip file contains source code, this README file and the final project report.

 The code can be made to work following either of the following options :

-1. The zip file contains maze_growing_2 folder which contains maze_growing_2.pde which is a processing project file.
+1. The maze_growing_2 folder contains maze_growing_2.pde which is a processing project file.
    Once you open it in processing, the please run the project to start the game (CTRL + R).

 2. The maze_growing_2\application.windows64 folder contains maze_growing_2 application file that can be run directly.